Core ML is an Apple framework to integrate machine learning models into your app.

 - Try out coremltools in your browser with Binder:

-The coremltools Python package is the primary way to convert third-party models to the Core ML format.
+The coremltools Python package is the primary way to convert third-party models to Core ML.

 With coremltools, you can do the following:

-- Convert trained models from libraries and frameworks such as TensorFlow and PyTorch to the Core ML format.
+- Convert trained models from libraries and frameworks such as TensorFlow and PyTorch to the Core ML Model Package.

 - Read, write, and optimize Core ML models.